sarahjee88/LPTHW/exercise summaries.md

 ## LPTHW: Exercise 2
 ### Summary
 I typed the code.
 I learned how to type comment.
 I found out that comments doesn't show up when I ran the file.
+# 2017-02-09
+## LPTHW: Exercise 2
+### Summary
+I typed in the code.
+I used print function and some mathematical expressions.
+After I ran it, it showed the calculation result, too.